mipcips/ossspark-to-adb/README.md

   - in Azure Portal, in your Resource Group, click on 'hivedbhditoadbdev'
   - click on 'Connection strings' on the left
   - click on the 'JDBC' tab; copy everything up to and excluding user=...
 - attach the notebook to the newly created cluster and run it.
-The notebook is going to create a bash script file in '/databricks/scripts/' named 'external-metastore.sh'
+The notebook is going to create a bash script file in '/databricks/scripts/' named 'external-metastore.sh'.
+This bash script is going to set a few hive variables and download the needed hive jars with the correct version
 - from the second executed cell, copy the path contents
 - go to your cluster and click 'Edit' in the right upper corner
 - open 'Advanced options'
 - click the 'Init Scripts' tab
 - copy the whole path, that you copied, after dbfs:/ then delete the second occurence of dbfs:/ off the string
 - click 'Add'
+- to set the cluster configuration to connect to the blob storage of the HDInsight cluster as well as the target data lake gen 2 account do the following:
+  - go to the cluster and click 'Edit' to edit its configuration (right upper corner)
+  - open 'Advanced Options' and on the 'Spark' tab in the 'spark config' box, enter the following to key value pairs:
+    - fs.azure.account.key.'dlg2 storage accountname'.dfs.core.windows.net 'account key for blob storage account'
+    - fs.azure.account.key.'blob storage account name of hdinsight cluster'.blob.core.windows.net 'account key for blob storage account'
+    - (be sure to have just one blank between key and value)
 - click 'Confirm and restart'

 > the cluster restarts and loads the necessary jar files from maven as well as sets its configuration to point to the hive metastore of the HDI cluster

 - import the notebook 'notebooks/hdi-to-adb-lab2.dbc'
 - open it and attach it to the cluster
+- set the storageAccountName to the storage account name of the HDInsight cluster: sa...; and then the storageAcctKey to the account key of the storage account (to be found in portal)
 - run the first cell to check the connection to the Hive metastore server (should read something like connection succeeded)
 - in the second cell, you have to storage account name and access key (you get all these values from the Azure Portal and the storage account in your resource group)